2007 Grant Recipients

 During a short exhibition community members are encouraged to add mementos to the baskets through the addition of written thoughts, sentiments, or objects; in this way the sculpture becomes civic property, woven with personal relevance.
 Each project culminates when the community is invited to gather for a potluck dinner, artist talk, and performances; then at sundown, the torch is lit and the basket ignited.
 In an effort to serve her community Mavis has worked to draw together a wide cross section of participating groups and individuals.
 In Homer, Alaska, the Native Alaskan community includes the burning ritual as part of their Healing Alcoholism seminar, and local mental health services offer a workshop on ‘letting go’.

-Mavis has completed six basket burns in Alaska and California over the past three years and with this grant the Black Rock Arts Foundation is proud to help Extend her work to new communities.
+Prior to 2007, Mavis completed six basket burns in Alaska and California over the course of three years.
+The Black Rock Arts Foundation, through their 2007 grant, was proud to help extend her work to new communities in Hawaii.

 Fleeting Fossils: Printing Moments on Stone